rmanikava/ramgithub/README.md

 # My first GitHub file
 # Modifying to see the file changes.
-# MOre update from local folder
+# More update from local folder
+# Received your update and thanks it is successful.